 Excessive false alarms.
 A false alarm shall be deemed to be excessive if it occurs three times within a ninety-consecutive-day period.

 Failure to respond.
 The failure of any owner, occupant, resident or "key holder" for any alarm to respond to a request by an alarm company, central station, modified central station, dispatch center or police or fire officer to attend an activated alarm shall cause the alarm to be classified as a "False Alarm - Human Error," and shall be included in that number.

 Failure to pay service fees.
-The city utility services of owners who fail or refuse to pay service fees assessed under the provisions of this article on or before the due date of the utility billing on which the service fees are assessed shall have their city utility services terminated until the service fees, utility billing and all fees associated with the termination of utility services are paid in full.
+The City utility services of owners who fail or refuse to pay service fees assessed under the provisions of this section on or before the due date of the utility billing on which the service fees are assessed shall be terminated until the service fees, utility billing and all fees associated with the termination of utility services are paid in full.

 The provisions of this chapter shall apply to all alarm systems, alarm businesses, alarm business employees and owners or users of alarm systems which are installed, connected, operated, maintained or existing on or before the effective date of this chapter, as well as all systems, businesses, employees and owners or users existing subsequent to the effective date hereof.